dansmyers/ComputerOrganizationAndArchitecture/Notes/04a-Memory_and_Addresses.md

 ## The Canonical Address Space

 Recall that a C program's view of memory is, conceptually, a **big array of bytes**.
 This address space (AS) is divided into three logical regions, each used for storing different types of data.
-The number of bytes in the AS depends on the number of bits the system uses for a memory address, and hence many memory bytes are addressable.
+The number of bytes in the AS depends on the number of bits the system uses for a memory address, which determines how memory bytes are addressable.

 ```
 A canonical 32-bit address space